AndreyDobrovolskyOdessa/omnimino/README.md

 GlassFillLevel\
 GlassFillRatio (number of blocks in each prefilled row)

+GlassFillRatio == 0 assumes that prefill values are present below in the .mino file (line 17) and will be constant, not created randomly (see "omnifill" utility).

 The set of 13 parameters is used to create game record file.